-Overall, it is shown that a well-simulated SWs field in the troposphere is a necessary, though not sufficient ingredient for a realistically simulated stratospheric mean circulation, which in turn enables more accurate temporal variability and surface predictability on subseasonal timescales.
+330 may enhance forecast errors on subseasonal timescales, particularly those induced by the stratospheric variability.
+Overall, it is shown that a well-simulated SWs field in the troposphere is at least a necessary ingredient for a realistically simulated stratospheric mean circulation, which in turn, enables more accurate temporal variability and surface predictability on subseasonal timescales.